scottmys/Deerfield-ops-take-home/deerfield-ops-take-home/ninety_day_plan.md

 **First retro.** Review what is working across everything above and adjust.

 **Deliberately out of scope for this window.** The shared roadmap view David wants, beyond what the six week deadline already forced into days 31 to 60, and a lightweight capacity planning model Marcus wants, tying headcount to project throughput.
-Both are real, and both are 18 month items, not part of this window.
+Both of these will be deferred to 90-120 days, unless otherwise decided by David / Director of Ops.

 ## What comes next, if there were another 90 days